Computing Machinery and Intelligence: Learning machines

 Turing concludes by speculating about a time when machines will compete with humans on numerous intellectual tasks and suggests tasks that could be used to make that start.
 Turing then suggests that abstract tasks such as playing chess could be a good place to start another method which he puts as "..it is best to provide the machine with the best sense organs that money can buy, and then teach it to understand and speak English.".

 An examination of the development in artificial intelligence that has followed reveals that the learning machine did take the abstract path suggested by Turing as in the case of Deep Blue, a chess playing computer developed by IBM and one which defeated the world champion Garry Kasparov (though, this too is controversial) and the numerous computer chess games which can outplay most amateurs.
 As for the second suggestion Turing makes, it has been likened by some authors as a call to finding a simulacrum of human cognitive development.
-And such attempts at finding the underlying algorithms by which children learn of the features of the world around them are only beginning to be made.
+Such attempts at finding the underlying algorithms by which children learn the features of the world around them are only beginning to be made.